Panasonic Lumix DC-TZ99 specifications and in-depth review

 Pros

-• Built-in optical image stabilization helps reduce camera shake for clearer images.
+• Built-in optical image stabilization helps reduce camera shake across the zoom range

 Cons